AdroitAnandAI/Indian-Accent-Speech-Recognition/README.md

 _Traditional ASR (Signal Analysis, MFCC, DTW, HMM & Language Modelling) and DNNs (Custom Models & Baidu DeepSpeech Model) on Indian Accent Speech_

-_**<< Uploaded the pre-trained model owing to requests >>**_
+_**<< Uploaded the pre-trained model owing to requests >>**_ _The generated trie file is uploaded to pre-trained-models directory.
+So you can skip the KenLM Toolkit step._

 To understand the context, theory and explanation of this project, head over to my blog:<br>
 https://towardsdatascience.com/indian-accent-speech-recognition-2d433eb7edac